How to File Connecticut Certificate of Incorporation

 Step 2: Submit the Certificate of Incorporation in Connecticut

-• Online filing: Get the online form from Secretary of State, fill it up, and submit.
+• Online filing: Get the online form from the Secretary of State, fill it out, and submit it.
 Don’t refresh the page during the process.
 It will erase everything.

-• Offline filing: Send the form by mail to Business Service Division, Connecticut Secretary of the State, P.O.
+• Offline filing: Send the form by mail to the Business Service Division, Connecticut Secretary of the State, P.O.
 Box 150470, Hartford, CT 06115.
-Or drop it off in person to Business Services Division, Connecticut Secretary of the State, 165 Capitol Ave., Suite 1000, Hartford, CT 06106.
+Or drop it off in person to the Business Services Division, Connecticut Secretary of the State, 165 Capitol Ave., Suite 1000, Hartford, CT 06106.

 Cost of Filing the Certificate of Incorporation in Connecticut

 The cost of filing the Certificate of Incorporation in Connecticut is an important aspect to consider when starting a new business.
 This one-time fee is necessary for officially registering your corporation with the Secretary of State and can vary depending on the specific requirements and regulations of Connecticut.
 In some cases, additional fees may be required for expedited processing or other optional services.
 It is crucial for entrepreneurs to budget for this expense and research the specific costs associated with their Connecticut in order to ensure a smooth and successful incorporation process.
 To file the Certificate of Incorporation in Connecticut, you must pay a filing fee.
-The filing fee is $250 for filing online, in-person and by mail.
+The filing fee is $99 for filing online, in person, and by mail.

 FAQs